bambattajb/grunt-prepend/README.md

 # grunt-prepend

+> This grunt task has 3 methods
+ > append - appends to file
+ > prepend - prepends to file
+ > concat - concatenates an array of files

-> It's really simple.
-This plugin just Appends or Prepends files with text.
-I find it useful to add comments above files after they've been compiled.
+I find it useful to insert comments to files after they've been compiled.
 Example is if you decide to compile less files to the style.css file in a WordPress theme directory

 ## Getting Started
 This plugin requires Grunt `~0.4.5`